 while providing a very similar interface, it's just as easy to use but with the added benefit of everything a core

 graphics engine should.
 If you're looking for a complete, yet unobtrusive solution for graphical desktop development, SkeletonGL is for you.

-open source community greatly benefits.
-The /skeletongl/deps/dep_credits.txt file includes their respective licenses.
+The /skeletongl/deps/dep_credits.txt file includes the dependency's respective licenses.

 sudo apt-get install libsdl2-dev libglew-dev libfreetype6-dev